Triathlon equipment: Triathlon-specific transition equipment

 Triathlon, even more so than other multi-sport races, is distinctive because athletes must transition between the three disciplines (swimming, cycling, and running) while the clock is still running on the race.
 As a result, triathletes have come to rely on particular equipment (in addition to some of the equipment above) to either speed up the transition process, or make it a more comfortable one.

 Race number belts

 A race number belt is a simple, elastic belt with a plastic slide-in buckle.
 As its name suggests, athletes often attach race numbers to this belt, so they can quickly clip it on during the transition before the run.
 This method allows athletes to not wear the race number (also referred to as a "bib") until the last leg of the race, when it is needed for official purposes (Note: some races also require wearing the bib during the bike portion, in that case on the back.
 Please refer to specific race rules for your race).
 It also makes attachment fast and easy, and avoids the need to pin the bib though one's clothing.
+During races which require race numbers during the bike leg, wearing a race number belt makes it easy to display the race number properly: athletes slide the belt to show their bib number on their backs whilst cycling, and then slide the belt to display the number on the front during the run.